LeakedByteBuster/ft_printf/README.md

 # ft_printf
-Recoding the printf function from Libc
+Recoding the printf function in Libc